Muskanjain855/100hires/research/sources.md

 | Article (referenced, third-party) | Introducing the Open Knowledge Format — Google Cloud blog | [link](https://cloud.google.com/blog/products/data-analytics/how-the-open-knowledge-format-can-improve-data-sharing/) | published by Google Cloud, not authored by Krasinski |

 Local file: `research/linkedin-posts/04-milosz-krasinski.md`

-**Fact-check flag:** the "3,000% organic traffic increase" claim referenced in the script is Krasinski's own reported figure — I could not independently verify it against a public case study page.
-Cite it as a self-reported claim, not a verified stat, in the writeup.

 ---